pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingAccess.md

 1.  **This Document will Become Outdated**

     The examples referenced in this document point to a specific tag.
 This tag may not exist anymore at the time of reading.
-To correct the issue, update the tag on your file to N -1 from the current PF version.
+To correct the issue, update the tag on your file to `N-1` from the current PF version.

-1.  **Upgrades from Traditional Deployment**

-    It may be desirable to upgrade PingAccess along with migrating from a traditional environment.
-This is not recommended.
-Instead you should upgrade your current environment to the desired version of PingAccess and then [create a profile](./buildPingAccessProfile.md) that can be used in a containerized deployment.

 1.  **Irrelevant Ingress**

     The values.yaml files mentioned in this document expects and nginx ingress controller with class `nginx-public`.
-It is not an issue if your environment doesn't have this, the created ingresses will not be used.
+It is not an issue if your environment does not have this class.
+In such cases, the created ingresses will not be used.

 ## Configuration Forward